 “Oh my God, your mouth.”
 Miguel ran his hand down his face and sat back from her laughing.

 “Yes, my mouth.
 It’s amazing.”
-With the small smile her lips were now wearing, she was clearly pleased with herself.
+Sporting a small smile, she was clearly pleased with herself.
 “You should try it sometime, cariño.”

 “You think I don’t see how you be lookin’ at my car when we walk by?
 I know what you wanna do in there.”